Variational Transformer: A Framework Beyond the Trade-off between Accuracy and Diversity for Image Captioning: Variational Transformer

 We give an extreme case in Figure~\ref{fig3}, where the blue and orange circles indicate two groups of reward scores that have four close rewards and one outlier in each.
 We denote this two groups with $s_1=\{1, 2, 3, 4, 9\}$ and $s_2=\{1, 6, 7, 8, 9\}$.
 The green dashed line indicates our Range-Median Reward (RMR) baseline.
 The calculation formula shows in Equation~\ref{eq8}.

 In our formula, we consider the global information of all samples’ rewards.
 For example in group $s_1$, we have an extreme high score $9$.
 In the average baseline, the reward for the sample $4$ will be $0.25$, which encourages the sample with a low score.
 Meanwhile, in our median baseline, the reward for the sample $4$ decreases to $-1.0$, which properly punished the low-scored sample.

 Similarly, we will get a encouragement for sample $6$ in $s_2$ using our median baseline, while the average baseline will punish it.
 In this way, our median baseline reserves more positive samples with higher scores to improve the valid diversity performance instead keeping the false inferences for irrationally increasing the diversity metrics scores without considering the semantic accuracy.

-Another advantage of our median baseline is that the intensity of encouragement and penalty will increase compared with the average pattern.
-In $s_2$, the rewards for the sample $9$ are $4.0$ and $3.5$ using median and average baseline, respectively.
-Likewise, samples with low scores in $s_1$ will get intensive punishment using our median baseline.

 At last, we should note that, for the sample groups that have a balance distribution, our median baseline and the average baseline are less differentiating especially in the last stage of SCST training.
 The experimental results illustrate that our median baseline can get a fair accuracy performance compared with the average pattern, meanwhile, obtain a higher diversity performance.